lakshmi-intechcode/jng_instr_folder/Job_Stuff/Resume_Writing.md

 * Your experiences carry more weight than your education
 	* UNLESS you are just getting out of school, or have no experience yet.
 	* Or you went to a very prestigious institution
-* They should always include
+* Your experiences should always include
 	* Your title
 	* The dates you were there. (can be month/year, doesn't need to include the day)
 	* Company name
 	* Location
 	* Your responsibilities and accomplishments
-		* Try to make this part as relevant as possible
+		* Try to make this part as relevant as possible to the job you are applying to
 * Speak more to your results and quantify them wherever you can.
 USE NUMBERS!!!
 * Accomplishments holds more value than what your responsibilities were